IBM/cloudant-kafka-connector/README.md

 If you need to filter out those documents or drop `_id` fields when the value is `null` then you'll need to create a custom SMT.

 **Note**: For any of the SMTs above, if the field does not exist it will leave the event unmodified and continue processing the next event.

+##### Source
+The examples below demonstrate modifying records produced by the Cloudant source connector.

+1. Flatten maps in the JSON document using the Kafka built-in `org.apache.kafka.connect.transforms.ReplaceField$Value`
+    ```
+    transforms=FlattenMaps
+    transforms.FlattenMaps.type=org.apache.kafka.connect.transforms.Flatten
+    ```

+1. Flatten arrays in the JSON document using `com.ibm.cloud.cloudant.kafka.connect.transforms.ArrayFlatten`.
+Note that this transform is only suitable for use with Map record values and will filter records that do not conform.
+As such if used in conjunction with the
+   `MapToStruct` transform, this `ArrayFlatten` operation must precede `MapToStruct` in the SMT pipeline.
+   The `delimiter` configuration property may be used to customize the delimiter, which defaults to `.`.
+    ```
+    transforms=FlattenArrays
+    transforms.FlattenArrays.type=com.ibm.cloud.cloudant.kafka.connect.transforms.ArrayFlatten
+    ```

+1. Convert schemaless `java.util.Map` values to `org.apache.kafka.connect.data.Struct` with an inferred schema.
+This transform is designed to improve compatibility with other connectors and converters that requires a `Struct` type record.
+For complex schemas a schema registry should be used.
+    ```
+    transforms=MapToStruct
+    transforms.MapToStruct.type=com.ibm.cloud.cloudant.kafka.connect.transforms.MapToStruct
+    ```

 ### Authentication